junhoPark0815/junhoPark0815/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning : Python & data engineering
-- 👯 I’m looking to collaborate on 프로젝트
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - 💬 Ask me about ...
-- 📫 How to reach me: 이메일
+- 📫 How to reach me:
 - 😄 Pronouns:
-- ⚡ Fun fact: 특장점
+- ⚡ Fun fact: